wchaering/tagsort/README.md

 ###Todo
-* Add single-select option
+* Clean up element display on sort (less flashing in and out)
-* Smoother handling of sorts where no elements match
+* Smoother handling of sorts where no elements match (similar to above)